grew-nlp/grew_doc/content/pattern.md

    * `label(e1) <> label(e2)` the labels of the two edges `e1` and `e2` are different

 ### Remarks
-When two or more nodes are equivalent in a pattern, each occurrence of the pattern in a graph will be found several times (up to permutation in the sets of equivalent nodes).
+When two or more nodes are equivalent in a pattern, each occurrence of the pattern in a graph is found several times (up to permutation in the sets of equivalent nodes).
 For instance, in the pattern below, the 3 nodes `N1`, `N2` and `N3` are equivalent.

 ```grew